Charter Oak State College is an Accredited College

-ways we enable you to complete your degree, it may seem that we are too good to be true.
+With many flexible ways to complete your degree, our accreditation may seem too good

 We do in fact offer the best of both worlds - the flexibility and convenience of distance education, coupled with the academic credentials and personal support